vpineda1996/go-fresh-cache/issue-list.markdown

 - [Feature request: max size and/or max objects](https://github.com/patrickmn/go-cache/issues/5)<br>
   [An Unobtrusive LRU for the best time cache I've used for go by cognusion](https://github.com/patrickmn/go-cache/pull/17)

-  See FAQ; maybe we can add this as a wrapper and new `zcache.LRUCache` or some such.
+  See FAQ; maybe we can add this as a wrapper and new `freshcache.LRUCache` or some such.
 Max size is even harder, since getting the size of an object is non-trivial.